The Ultimate New York Comic-Con Guide

 - Access to your wallet and phone.
 Don’t just make pockets, make them easily accessible.

 - Plan ahead for when you are done.
-Will it fit in a locker which are few!
+Will it fit in a locker which is few!
 Will you need to return to your care to store it?
 If you came by train, you really need to plan ahead for when you take it off.

 - Remember you still need a ticket just to cosplay on the grounds.